tonyyzhu/OrinProjectStudyGroup/Wk1/StudyNotes/JavaScript_Essential_Training.md

  */

 // HTML5 features:          It makes Flash redundant, and standardize HTML across all devices.
-The implementation is piece by piece, which is why latest version of browser matters.
+// The implementation is piece by piece, which is why latest version of browser matters.
+It is not finished yet...
 - Video / Audio support
-- Geolocation
-- Local storage
-- Drag and Drop
+- Geolocation:              longatude and lateatude info;
+- Local storage:            Be able to store more data, rather than just simple cookies;
+- Drag and Drop:          Build-in support of Drag & Drop, not only for the items of the same page, but also between the websites (!!) ;
-- Canvas element (allow us to draw on the screen)
+- Canvas element:        allow us to draw directly on the screen;
 - New form elements
-- Offline storage
+- Offline storage:          website can store significate amount of data on client end, and work without Internet connection to the server (web application);
 - Web Worker:               or multi-threading in other languages;

-// New method example:  (besides old ById and ByTagName method): var a = document.getElementsByClassName("myClass");
+// New method example:  (besides old ById and ByTagName method);
+var a = document.getElementsByClassName("myClass");
+// Pay attention to 's' in .getElementsByClassName();

 // Also video support example below:
 /*